marchirschvogel/ambit/docs/source/documentation.rst

   Navier-Stokes/Stokes equations – either in Eulerian or Arbitrary Lagrangian-Eulerian (ALE) reference frames – are implemented.
   Taylor-Hood elements or equal-order approximations with SUPG/PSPG stabilization :cite:p:`tezduyar2000` can be used.
+Multiphase fluid systems governed by the coupled Navier-Stokes Cahn-Hilliard equations in mass-averaged velocity formulation are also supported :cite:p:`brunk2026`,:cite:p:`ten-eikelder2024`, with straightforward extension to ALE formulations.
 | A variety of reduced 0D lumped models targeted at blood circulation
   modeling are implemented, including 3- and 4-element Windkessel models :cite:p:`westerhof2009` as well as closed-loop full